microsoft/vscode-docs/docs/languages/python.md

 ## Debugging

 No more `print` statement debugging!
 Set breakpoints, inspect data, and use the debug console as you run your program step by step.
-Debug a number of different type of Python applications, including multi-threaded, web, and remote applications.
+Debug a number of different types of Python applications, including multi-threaded, web, and remote applications.

 For Python-specific details, including setting up your `launch.json` configuration and remote debugging, see [Debugging](/docs/python/debugging.md).
 General VS Code debugging information is found in the [debugging document](/docs/editor/debugging.md).